Harjot1Singh/connect-4/README.md

 Run `npm run dev` to start Webpack with hot-reloading.

-To build with minification, `npn run build`.
+To build with minification, `npm run build`.

 To run a production server, with minified assets, `npm run start:production`.